-Setup Group Customizable Features Description Selectable Settings Vehicle Kaylass Assass Remote Start System On/Off Turns the remote engine start feature on and off.
-ON1/OFF Keyless Access Setup Walk Away Auto Lock Changes the settings for the automatic locking the doors when you walk away from the vehicle while carrying the remote.
-Enable/Disable1 Driver Assist System Setup Forward Collision Warning Distance Changes at which distance CMBSTM alerts.
-Long/Normal1/ Short ACC Forward Vehicle Detect Beep Causes the system to beep when the system detects a vehicle, or when the vehicle goes out of the ACC range.
-ON/OFF1 Road Departure Mitigation Setting Changes the setting for the road departure mitigation system.
+Setup Group Customizable Features Description Selectable Settings Default Cancels/Resets all customized items in the Vehicle Settings group as default.
+Yes/No Forward Collision Warning Distance Changes at which distance CMBSTM alerts.
+Long/Normal1/Short ACC Forward Vehicle Detect Beep Causes the system to beep when the system detects a vehicle, or when the vehicle goes out of the ACC with Low Speed Follow range.
+On/Off1 Vehicle Settings Driver ACC Display Speed Unit Changes the speed unit for ACC with Low Speed Follow on the MID. mph1/km/h (U.S.) mph/km/h1 (Canada) Assist Road Departure Mitigation Setting Changes the setting for the road departure mitigation system.
 Normal1/Wide/ Warning Only Lane Keeping Assist Suspend Beep Causes the system to beep when the LKAS is suspended.
-ON/OFF1 Blind Spot Information Changes the setting for the blind spot information.
-Audible and Visual Alert1/Visual Alert/ OFF
+On/Off1 Blind Spot Info Changes the setting for the blind spot information.
+Audible And Visual Alert1/Visual Alert/ Off

-^{1:}Default Setting
+\1:Default Setting

-Not available on all models Continued 445
+370 \ Not available on all models